ashfurrow/blog/source/blog/2012-04-18-true-cost-of-an-iphone.markdown

 date: 2012-04-18 00:00
 ---

-Here's a [pretty snazzy infographic](http://www.mbaonline.com/cost-of-iphone/) detailing the complete lifetime of an iPhone, from design to production to use to waste. <!--more-->
+Here's a [pretty snazzy infographic](http://www.mbaonline.com/cost-of-iphone/) detailing the complete lifetime of an iPhone, from design to production to use to waste.

 While I find the invocation of Foxconn workers' suicide rate inflammatory and a bit fallacious (considering it's below China's national average), it's only an infographic, so I'm giving them a pass on not providing all of the context.